This post may contain affiliate links.

 Servings: 2 servings

-This easy protein ice cream packs 18g of protein per serving.
-Including both chocolate and vanilla flavors.
-No ice cream maker needed to whip it up!
+Made with protein powder, cottage cheese and banana, this easy protein ice cream packs 18g of protein per serving.
+No ice cream maker needed!

 Ingredients